-In this dynamic business environment, there is a need for the organisation’s ERP system to be adaptive to changing business requirements.
-These needs must be recognised and fulfilled efficiently to attain competitive advantage.
+In this dynamic business environment, there is a need for the organization’s ERP system to be adaptive to changing business requirements.
+These needs must be recognized and fulfilled efficiently to attain a competitive advantage.

 A Forbes article by Scott D Anthony confirms that “indeed, for leaders to thrive in today’s constantly disruptive way of life, they must be transforming today’s and tomorrow’s businesses.”
-A new era of ERP, known as Adaptive ERP is evolving, under which the entire IT infrastructure must be redesigned.
+A new era of ERP, known as Adaptive ERP is evolving, which is probably where the future of ERP is heading, under which the entire IT infrastructure must be redesigned.

-According to Deloitte, the following are the demands on ERP systems as per the new era;
+According to Deloitte article on ERP Industry 4.0, the following are the demands on ERP systems as per the new era;

-- Simplification of data model that would enable timeliness of data
+- Simplification of the data model that would enable timeliness of data

 - Decentralized data management to store the data in different systems